You can set coding preferences such as code formatting and coloring, among others, to meet your specific needs.

 All the Code Format options, except the Override Case Of option, are automatically applied only to new documents or additions to documents that you subsequently create.

-To reformat existing HTML documents, open the document, and select Commands > Apply Source Formatting.
+To reformat existing HTML documents, open the document, and select Edit > Code > Apply Source Formatting.

 Indicates whether code generated by Dreamweaver should be indented (according to the indentation rules specified in these preferences) or not.